metacollin/homebrew-gnuradio/README.md

 Other available flags to be used at your discretion are `--without-qt` and `--without-docs`.

 **Note:** Disabling QT will prevent the GUI companion from being built.

-The latest dev build can be attempted using the `--HEAD` argument, but this isn't necessarily guaranteed to work.

 Python Woes and Other Issues
 -------------